jeffdam/crux/README.md

 ### Routes

-Route show pages share many of the same features on area show pages.
+Route show pages share many of the same features as area show pages.
 Route show pages contain the route data, a description of the route, a description of the route location, photos of the route, and a sidebar of the neigboring routes.

 When logged in, users can create new routes and edit routes they posted.